- Data Portals

 CISL's advisory panel on high-performance computing and services is the CISL HPC Allocations Panel (CHAP).
 The CHAP's primary responsibility is to assess the merit of large computing requests for CISL supercomputers and related resources.
 The panel accepts computing proposals from U.S. university researchers in the atmospheric and closely related sciences who are supported by the National Science Foundation (NSF).
 The CHAP recommends action with respect to a prospective user's request on the basis of the computational experimental design, computational effectiveness, and availability of computing resources.

-The next CHAP meeting will be in October 2014 to review requests submitted by the September 15, 2014, deadline.
-The following deadline for Large Allocation Requests will be in spring 2015.
+The next CHAP meeting will be in April 30, 2015 to review requests submitted by the March 30, 2015 deadline.
+The following deadline for Large Allocation Requests will be in fall 2015.
 Updated Resource Summary document instructions are now available.

 CHAP members are appointed to three-year terms by the CISL Associate Director, and meetings are scheduled twice a year, usually in May and October.
 NSF's program coordinator for NCAR and Facilities Section, Dr. Sarah Ruth, attends the semi-annual meetings and provides guidance from the NSF.